 None the less this is the most asked question and we do actually have an answer.
 If you were to say to me, 'bring me over a safe for my new flat our house', what safe would I put in the van?
 The answer would be one of our Bloomsbury 40K Electronic Safes, specifically the Size 3 or Size 4 (at a push the Size 2 but the Size 1 is just too small).

-Why would I be so confident that you would be happy when I arrived an installed the safe for you?
+Why would I be so confident that you would be happy when I arrived and installed a Bloomsbury safe for you?

-Well let me list the advantages that the Bloomsbury has over its rivals:
+Well let me list the advantages that the Bloomsbury safe has over its rivals:

 That’s 16 reasons why The Bloomsbury is the best safe from home, I could go on but I feel I may be droning on a bit.
 I need to circle-back to insurance ratings though as it’s important.
 If insurance compliance is important for you then be aware that the Bloomsbury 40K Electronic Safes are rated at £4,000 cash or £40,000 valuables.
 However, a little known secret is you can stack two or more safes on top of each other or in different rooms in your home.
 This would give you the cumulative rating of however many you have, for example: